Update 2022-01-17: The numbers in this post have been updated to reflect data gathered in 2020.

 The majority of the physical books owned by the William H. Hannon Library are kept two floors below ground level, deep in the heart of the bluff.
 LMU students and staff rarely have the opportunity to see this space in person (unless, of course, you attend our annual Haunting of Hannon Library).
-Every year, we move approximately 12,000 books from the public areas of the library to the basement in order to make room for new acquisitions.
+Every year, we move approximately 10,000 books from the public areas of the library to the basement in order to make room for new acquisitions.
 Before the William H. Hannon Library opened in 2009, we utilized an off-site facility owned by Iron Mountain to store thousands of low-use books.
 Students and staff were still able to request these items, but it usually required waiting 1-2 days for the item to be shipped from the Iron Mountain facility.
 With everything on-site now, we can usually guarantee a 2-hour turnaround on any items requested from the basement.
-Last year, over 4,100 items were requested from the basement stacks.
+In 2017, for example, more than 4,100 items were requested from the basement stacks.

 Part of our basement stacks are arranged in what we call the “GFA.”
 The GFA system (named after the software that runs it) uses size rather than subject or call numbers to organize items.
 Books are arranged on the shelf in tote boxes that match their height and the shelves are adjusted to match the height of those tote boxes, thus maximizing the limited amount of space on each shelving column.
 How much space are we saving?
 Books are packed so closely together, that the largest gap between shelves in these ranges is only about 1 inch.
 In one “range” of shelves, GFA hosts 32,544 volumes.
 Prior to converting that same range to GFA, the range could only accommodate 19,655 items.
 So take note: if you want to maximize the space of your closet at home, organize everything by size and then adjust your shelving!